soroorgh93/sfo-airport-lakehouse/README.md

 **Title:** Airport Operations Lakehouse for SFO: Passenger & Landings Analytics (1999–2025)
-**Team:** Samruddhi Suresh Chitnis, Soroor Ghandali, Kanika Mamgain, Anushka Rajesh Khadatkar

 ## Project idea

-We combine two public SFO datasets — Air Traffic Passenger Statistics and Air Traffic Landings Statistics — into a reusable data warehouse and a small “lakehouse” in Google BigQuery.
+We combine two public SFO datasets; Air Traffic Passenger Statistics and Air Traffic Landings Statistics into a reusable data warehouse and a small “lakehouse” in Google BigQuery.

 The warehouse has: